DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_01__row_counts.md

 ### T004 - Verify RecentRowCount()
+Verify recent row counts.
+For example, the table row count where DateCreated is within past 10 days.
 ```sql
   -- "RS-1 Row Counts" #4 - Verify RecentRowCount() >= 5 in table [countries] where [date_last_updated] in past
   SELECT CASE WHEN row_count < 5 THEN 'FAIL' ELSE 'P' END AS status